vaimo/composer-patches/docs/DEVELOPMENT.md

 composer code:test sequence

 # Runs all scenarios on one specific installation
-composer code:test using-file:
+composer code:test root-using-file:

 # Runs just one scenario for just one installation
+composer code:test root-using-file:apply-single

+# Runs just one scenario for just one installation (verbose output)
-composer code:test using-file:skipped-patch
+VERBOSE=1 composer code:test root-using-file:apply-single

 # Validate that all production-level dependencies are compatible
 # with the system requirements of this package